ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ### Test the endpoint

-Now that the component it is created and configured, you must test the endpoint and verify the JSON response.
+Now that the component is created and configured, you must test the endpoint and verify the JSON response.

 1. Start your application in the backend \(Remember that your backend application it is configured to present the responses in the localhost\).